Practical Standard Regulations

 5.5.
 The main expenses of the conference will be borne by the host country but the participants may be expected to pay a conference fee to be decided by the host.

 5.6.
 The chairperson of the Association will administer the session and will ensure that the formal conference programme includes a General Meeting.
 Matters to be brought before the General Meeting should be presented to the Board not less than two months before the commencement of the conference.
-The Organising Committee will be responsible for preparing the conference report which will be sent to all members of the Association within six months of the close of the conference.

 5.7.
 The number of delegates from each AEJM member attending a General Meeting should be restricted to two.